w3f/Grants-Program/docs/faq.md

 ## 🧭 General

+### How do I apply?

+  Please refer to the ["How to Apply" section](Process/how-to-apply.md) in our documentation.

 ### How much can I ask for?

-  Please refer to the [section on grant levels in our README](Introduction/levels.md) for funding limits.
+  Generally, there is no upper limit to grant amounts.
+However, the higher the requested amount, the stricter the review.
+For guidance, please refer to the [grant levels section](Introduction/levels.md) in our documentation.

 ### What activities/positions do you fund?